kavs27/docs/integrations/agents/autogen.md

 ]
 ```

-To switch to Azure as your provider, add your Azure details to Portley vault ([here's how](../llms/azure-openai.md)) and use Azure OpenAI using virtual keys
+To switch to Azure as your provider, add your Azure details to Portkey vault ([here's how](../llms/azure-openai.md)) and use Azure OpenAI using virtual keys

 ```python
 config = [